 The Emotion & Self Lab

-In the Emotion and Self Lab at the Department of Psychology at the University of British Columbia, we study the process, structure, expression, and regulation of emotions and self.
-Much of our research is focused on the place that self and emotions meet: the self-conscious emotions of pride, shame, embarrassment, and guilt) — emotions that are intricately entwined with complex self-evaluative processes.
+In the Emotion and Self Lab at the Department of Psychology at the University of British Columbia, we study the evolutionary function, nonverbal expression, and psychological structure of emotions and self.
+Much of our research is focused on the place that self and emotions meet: the self-conscious emotions of pride, shame, embarrassment, and guilt.
 But we also study more basic level emotions linked to moral behavior, like disgust, as well as other complex social emotions, like humility and schadenfreude.
 We use a wide range of methods to study emotional processes, including behavioral observation and coding, social-cognitive techniques (e.g., reaction time assessment, eye-tracking), cross-cultural and cross-species comparisons, narrative assessment, and physiological (e.g., hormone) assessment; and we use experimental, cross-sectional, and longitudinal designs.
 In an effort to improve the study of self-conscious emotions, we have developed several measurement tools that are available to other researchers.
 These tools can be downloaded or copied and pasted from this website.
 In all of our research, we tend to take a strongly functionalist perspective, asking why questions about emotions and self, and seeking both ultimate and proximate answers.